jibstack64/trollcord/README.md

     - You will be asked to blacklist said roles, channels and users by their Discord IDs.
 Blacklisted users will not be banned, blacklisted channels will not be removed, etcetera.
     - Once an ID and blacklist (if any) is provided, the server destruction will begin.

+### Extra features
+- List servers
+    - Simply lists all servers that you are in.

+### Style
+Some people decided to make some style changes to the program, so I decided, hey, why not give them a shout! [jumbledFox's UwU design](https://github.com/jumbledFox/twollcowd) - [horacegill's.. questionable design](https://github.com/horacegill/trollcord).